ligato/docs/docs/plugins/linux-plugins.md

 - [Linux namespace model][linux-namespace-model]
 - [Linux namespace conf file][linux-namespace-conf-file]

-The namespace proto contains two fields: type and reference.
+The namespace proto contains two fields: `type` and `reference`.

-The namespace type options are:
+Type options are:

-- named - SSID
+- `NSID` - named namespace
-- process ID - PID
+- `PID` - namespace of a given process
-- file handle reference - FD
+- `FD` - namespace referenced by file handle
-- docker container running a microservice.
+- `MICROSERVICE` docker container running a microservice.

-The reference is a namespace identifier composed of the namespace ID, specific PID, file path or a microservice label.
+The `reference` is a string with information specific to namespace type.

-The namespace is imported into the [Linux interface plugin][linux-interface-guide].
+The namespace plugin imports the namespace into the [Linux interface plugin][linux-interface-guide].
 It does not define any keys except for notifications.

 ---

 ### Linux Network Namespaces

 The VPP agent supports Linux network namespaces.
-It is possible to attach a Linux interface/ARP/route into a new, existing, or yet-to-be-created network namespace via the `Namespace` configuration section defined in the [Linux interface proto][linux-interface-proto].
+You can attach a Linux interface/ARP/route into sa new, existing, or yet-to-be-created network namespace via the `Namespace` configuration section defined in the [Linux interface proto][linux-interface-proto].

 **References:**